 Reporting and responding

-Children and young people are safer when we empower employees and associates with reliable procedures for reporting safeguarding concerns.
+Children and program participants are safer when we empower employees and associates with reliable procedures for reporting safeguarding concerns.
 We treat seriously, with sensitivity and confidentiality, all safeguarding concerns.
-When employees, volunteers, or associates have reasonable grounds to suspect that a child or a young person has been harmed or is placed at risk of harm, they have a responsibility to report their concerns.
+When employees, volunteers, or associates have reasonable grounds to suspect that a child or a program participant has been harmed or is placed at risk of harm, they have a responsibility to report their concerns.

-We take immediate actions to collect, investigate, and, if necessary, to protect the child, the youth, the witness, and the reporter.
-When anyone affiliated with Plan International Canada commits an act that goes against our Safeguarding Policy, we take stringent measures that ensure and prioritize the safety of children and young persons.
+We take immediate actions to collect, investigate, and, if necessary, to protect the child, the program participant, the witness, and the reporter.
+When anyone affiliated with Plan International Canada commits an act that goes against our Safeguarding Policy, we take stringent measures that ensure and prioritize the safety of children and program participants.
 These measures may include disciplinary actions, which can consist of termination of employment or engagement.
 In some instances, we may make a referral to authorities for criminal investigation and prosecution.

 We have a formal Whistleblowing Policy that protects any associate who raises concerns in good faith and without malice, even if investigations find the concern to be unsubstantiated.
 This measure enables us to create and maintain an environment that ensures people feel comfortable speaking up.
 Our independent reporting service, Safecall, empowers staff, volunteers, contractors, and anyone affiliated with Plan International Canada to report their concerns anywhere in the world.